mluis7/xml2xpath/README.md

 The command used for testing is shown in details.
 Run it to see it in action (adding missing quotes if needed :-p )

     ../xml2xpath.sh -a -s "//table[@id[.='t1'] and descendant::tr[@class='headerRow']]" -l resources/test.html

+To log a trace of test commands to a file run

+    dbg=1; trace="$HOME/tmp/all-tests.log" ./test-all.sh

 ## Generate an XML from an XSD and show its XPaths
 If an XSD file is provided and **xmlbeans** package is installed, try to create an XML instance and print the XPath from it.